sourcebots/programming-tutorial/README.md

 ## Basic Python Tutorial
 Writing a whole new tutorial for Python isnt worth it, so [here's](https://github.com/sourcebots/programming-tutorial/blob/master/basic.md) some resources to learn basic Python.

+## Documentation
+This tutorial should match the [documentation](https://sourcebots.github.io/docs/).